sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 However, function equivalence is an undecidable problem, as that would solve the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).
 Therefore, to approximately validate our generated programs are correct, we test the bases cases, and a few arguments for the iterative case.
 We randomly generating a few integers between 2 and 35 as 1 is a base case, and 35 is the largest fibonacci number that still fits in a 32-bit integer.

-A next step to improve correctness testing would be to utilize randomized testing, but instead, determine the space of valid inputs from the input program itself.
+A next step to improve correctness checking would be to utilize randomized testing, but instead, determine the space of valid inputs from the input program itself.

 ### Performance
-To measure performance, we ran derivations of the fibonacci program.
+To measure performance, we ran derivatives of the fibonacci program.
 We compare the execution time of the recursive program to the execution time of the iterative program.

 Here are the results of running the fibonacci benchmark shown above.
 We see that the recursive benchmark follows an $O(2^n)$ execution time trendline as expected.
 We also see the iterative benchmark's trendline is very linear.
 By the data, the iterative trendline only varies between 3 and 3.5 hundredths of milliseconds between inputs 7 and 55.
 This is quite small.
 One reason this may be is that increasing n by 1 in the iterative benchmark, likely only increasing the number of add instructions by 1.
 <img src="call.png" style="max-width: 100%" >